mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/1-atlas/README.md

     Your App ID should be in the following format: YourAppName-XXXXX<br><br>

-    **Secret variables not stored in the config for security reasons and will need to be manually created for the app service functions to work.**<br><br>
+    **Secret variables are not stored in the config for security reasons and will need to be manually created for the app service functions to work.**<br><br>

 5. Define and Access Secrets.<br><br>